Helpful Councils

 This has been a county that evaded my notice for several reasons but a dedicated bus service website has come to my attention.
 Both scheduled and demand-responsive services get their place on there along with a news section for service updates too.
 The county may not be that hilly, but it does have its Wolds and the city of Lincoln is well worth a trip as I found on two visits.

-With the Brecon Beacons National Park on its doorstep and the Wye Valley AONB within its boundaries, there is a certain attraction to visiting the southeastern corner of Wales.
+With the Brecon Beacons National Park on its doorstep and the Wye Valley National Landscape within its boundaries, there is a certain attraction to visiting the southeastern corner of Wales.
 With that in mind, it’s just as well that the council’s website features a list of bus timetables for those wanting to get about without a car.
 That the service level isn’t so extensive probably makes any information provision all the more important.

 This is another area worthy of attention from the outsider and one where the local council does its bit for ensuring that you know how to get around too.
 Some of the areas served are surrounded by hills, and it may surprise you where services go.
 The list of bus timetables is split by area, but a useful overview map ensures that you don’t end up scratching your head to work out where the likes of Craven is.